 Photo: Rick Hood and Shane Emmett, of Health Warrior, encouraging customers to call our Senators to vote NO to the GMO Compromise Bill.
 Date: July 5th, 2016

 A community’s dollars should be used to support its own people, with particular focus on the areas of food.
 If we want the majority of people to receive the maximum return on their community’s investment, then small food businesses must be strengthened at every turn.
 Minority and women ownership should be prioritized to level the playing field.
-Bigger businesses should be supported in their efforts to transition to employee ownership.
+Bigger businesses should be supported in their efforts to transition to employee ownership and to accept anti-trust regulation.

 Here are nine ways to start this shift: